olliw42/mLRS-docu/docs/E77_EASYSOLDER.md

 - From the menu on the left select the OB (Option Bytes) tile
 - From the Read Out Protection section, change to AA, select Apply
     - This will erase the current firmware

+## Building ##

+As mentioned in the introduction, with the exception of the E77 and E22 modules the board uses only through-hole parts, which makes soldering as simple as possible.
+Moreover, standard parts are mostly used, which should help with sourcing.
+Only the two 1.8 mm LEDs are somewhat special and less common, but can be substituted with standard 3 mm LEDs if necessary.

+The electronic scheme and board design files, as well as Gerber files for ordering PCBs, can be found here: https://github.com/olliw42/mLRS-hardware/tree/master/olliw-stm32-based/rx-tx-E77-E22-dual-easysolder.

+The BOM is:
+- R1,R2: 330, 1/4 W
+- C1,C2,C3,C5: 10u, RM3
+- C4,C6: 100n, RM2
+- IC1: LD1117AV33, TO220, low drop fixed voltage regulator 3.3 V, 1 A
+- IC2: Ebyte E77-900M22S
+- IC3: Ebyte E22-900M22S
+- LED1:	red LED 1.8 mm
+- LED2:	green LED 1.8 mm
+- SW1: button 6 x 3.5 mm
+- D1: BAT42, Schottky diode

+For convenience, a Mouser list is available: https://eu.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=b60c19cf3a&_gl=1*nmaj37*_ga*OTEyNjU5NzcwLjE2NzU2MzU2MjQ.*_ga_15W4STQT4T*MTY5NjI2NzIzMS4xMS4wLjE2OTYyNjcyMzIuNTkuMC4w.

+Notes:
+- The parts C5, C6 and IC3 are only needed, and only need to be populated, when diversity is desired.
+- The Schottky diode D1 is normally not needed, and should normally not be populated.
+- The Ebyte modules can be purchased on Aliexpress.